 Purchase via PayPal to email@example.com or by mail (check or money order) to: Barbara Custer, C/O Night To Dawn, P.O.
 Box 643, Abington, PA 19001

 NTD books feature science fiction, fantasy, dark fantasy, supernatural horror (especially vampire), and adventure.
-NTD has branched into publishing novels two years ago, and tries to blend a hybrid of horror and science fiction with its work.
-NTD publishes about six books a year.
+NTD has branched into publishing novels and tries to blend a hybrid of horror and science fiction with its work.
 Query before sending any work.
-You can find excerpts, reviews and other information on the NTD authors and their works on the following pages.
-Coffee Time Romance has done a lot of reviews for NTD books.
+You can find excerpts, reviews and other information on the NTD authors and their works on the following pages, along with Amazon reviews.

-Unfortunately, I can’t include shipping costs with the price for the books.
-The prices noted with PayPal buttons include the shipping rate for each book.
-Media mail is not available as there is no way to track media mail.
-However, you can get steep discounts in postal rates by ordering multiple copies or ordering eBook copies.
-Please contact me at email@example.com with questions.
+I can’t include shipping costs with the price for the books; however, our books are sold through different venues which may give you free shipping.
+I have posted links to Amazon, Barnes & Noble, and other distributors for each book.
+You can get steep discounts on postal rates by ordering multiple copies or ordering eBook copies.
+Please contact me at firstname.lastname@example.org with questions.